photo by Francis Rodezno

 I’m a PhD candidate in UC Irvine’s program in Logic and Philosophy of Science (LPS).

-My dissertation project uses tools from evolutionary game theory to consider how agents might learn or evolve to learn better in the different kinds of problems they frequently face.
+My dissertation uses evolutionary game theory to study how successful methods of learning might emerge from more basic adaptive processes.
 I see this project as closely connected to canonical philosophical concerns about induction, in particular Hume's and Goodman's problems.

-Another ongoing project studies the evolution of fairness-related attitudes in the context of resource-division games.
+Another ongoing project studies the evolution of fairness-related attitudes in resource-division games.

 I am also interested in the history and philosophy of probability and induction.
 I am particularly interested in Janina Hosiasson-Lindenbaum's work in these areas.